mnater/Hyphenopoly/docs/Config.md

 ### fallbacks (optional)

-In some cases a fallback-language need to be defined:
+In some cases, a fallback language needs to be defined:
-*   patterns for a given language are not (yet) available but patterns of an other language can be used.
+*   Patterns for a given language are not (yet) available; however patterns of an other language can be used.
-*   the language on the webpage has a region tag.
+*   The language on the webpage has a region tag.

 E.g. you'd like to use `en-gb` patterns for `en-au` and `de` for `de-DE`: